cafe-desktop/ctk/win32/vs10/README.txt

 You will also need a Python 2.6+/3.x interpretor installed on your system, which can be obtained from the official installers available from http://www.python.org.
-Please note that the Python interpretor (python.exe) either needs to be in your PATH before attempting the build of GTK+, or it can be found in the path specified by PythonDir in ctk-version-paths.props.
+Please note that the Python interpretor (python.exe) either needs to be in your PATH before attempting the build of CTK+, or it can be found in the path specified by PythonDir in ctk-version-paths.props.
 If you happen to change the PythonDir setting in ctk-version-paths.props after opening ctk+.sln with Visual Studio, you will need to close the ctk+.sln solution, delete all the *.sdf, *.suo and *.user files before re-attempting the build.

-It is recommended that one builds the dependencies with VS10 as far as possible, especially those from and using the GTK+ stack (i.e. GLib, Cairo, ATK, Pango, GDK-Pixbuf), so that crashes caused by mixing calls to different CRTs can be kept at a minimum.
+It is recommended that one builds the dependencies with VS10 as far as possible, especially those from and using the CTK+ stack (i.e. GLib, Cairo, ATK, Pango, GDK-Pixbuf), so that crashes caused by mixing calls to different CRTs can be kept at a minimum.

-zlib, libpng, and Cairo do contain support for compiling under VS10 using VS project files and/or makefiles at this time of writing, For the GTK+ stack, VS10 project files are either available under
+zlib, libpng, and Cairo do contain support for compiling under VS10 using VS project files and/or makefiles at this time of writing, For the CTK+ stack, VS10 project files are either available under
 $(srcroot)/build/vs10 in the case of GLib (stable/unstable), ATK (stable/unstable) and GDK-Pixbuf (unstable), and should be in the next unstable version of Pango.
 There is no known official VS10 build